Benedikt Böhm

-Benedikt "Bene" Böhm (born 15 August 1977 in Munich) is a German extreme ski mountaineer and extreme skier.
-Together with Sebastian Haag he keeps the records in speed ski mountaineering at the Muztagata and the Gasherbrum II.
+Benedikt "Bene" Böhm (born 15 August 1977 in Munich) is a German extreme ski mountaineer and alpinist.
+Together with Sebastian Haag, he has set records in speed ski mountaineering on Muztagata and the Gasherbrum II.

-Böhm has grown up with five siblings in Harlaching, a borough of Munich.
+Böhm grew up with five siblings in Harlaching, a borough of Munich.
 One of his brothers is the German artist Corbinian Böhm.
-Böhm is member of the national German Skimountaineering Team and member of the Dynafit Gore-Tex team.
-He also works at Dynafit as an international sales manager.
+Böhm is a member of the national German Skimountaineering Team and member of the Dynafit Gore-Tex team.
+He is the CEO of Dynafit, an outdoor equipment retailer.